wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/02-Nested-Blocks.md

 Notice how the block includes the text "Type / to choose a block" and a placeholder for the block that can be added, just below the text.

-You can now add any number of blocks to your Inner Blocks block, and they will be displayed in the block in the editor.
+You can now add any number of blocks to your `InnerBlocks` block, and they will be displayed in the block in the editor.

-Note that you can only use the InnerBlocks component once in a single block.

 ## Block save

-With the InnerBlocks component, you can also define the block's output in the save function.
+With the `InnerBlocks` component, you can also define the block's output in the save function.

-To do this, you can return InnerBlocks.Content in your save function.
+To do this, you can return `InnerBlocks.Content` in your save function.
 This will automatically be replaced with the content of the nested blocks when the blocks save function is called.

 Open the `src/save.js` file, and update the `save` function to return the `InnerBlocks.Content` component.